d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

 *	sdb5: 350 MB
 *	sdb6: 400 MB

-Sdb4, which is missing in our list, is an extended partition when using fdisk, which takes all remaining disk space. sdb5 and sdb6 will use disk space from this extended partition.
+Sdb4, which is missing in our list, is an extended partition when using fdisk, which takes all remaining disk space (after sdb1, sdb2 and sdb3). sdb5 and sdb6 will use disk space from this extended partition.
 When using gdisk this is not needed, but we will use the same numbers to keep consistency.
 First, unmount the drive if you have mounted it or if it mounted automatically with an entry in the /etc/fstab file.
 You also need to remove this entry from /etc/fstab.
 ```bash
 student@linux-ess:~$ sudo umount /dev/sdb1